Laverton (Vic.)

 How does the suburb of Laverton's unemployment rate compare to the broader region?

-As of December 2025, the unemployment rate in the suburb of Laverton stands at 5.1%, which is broadly in line with Greater Melbourne's rate of 4.8%.
+As of December 2025, the unemployment rate in the suburb of Laverton stands at 5.5%, which is 0.8 percentage points above Greater Melbourne's rate of 4.8%.
+This higher unemployment rate may indicate local labour market challenges.
 For comparison, the national unemployment rate is 4.2%.

 What are the major employment sectors in the suburb of Laverton?